paoligg/LFGHO_Raclette/README.md

 - **ConnectKit:** A toolset for easily integrating wallet connection functionality in Web3 applications, enhancing user experience with blockchain interaction.
 - **React.js:** A JavaScript library for building user interfaces, known for its efficient and flexible way of rendering dynamic content.
 - **Vite.js:** A modern frontend build tool that significantly improves the development experience, offering fast server start and hot module replacement.
+Special Thanks to [@claudioantonio](https://github.com/claudioantonio/connectkitdemo) whose Connectkitdemo has been really helpful to start.
 - **TypeScript:** An open-source language that builds on JavaScript by adding static type definitions, helping with catching errors and providing a more robust coding environment.
 - **CSS:** Cascading Style Sheets, a language used to style and layout web pages, such as changing fonts, colors, and spacing.
 - **Tailwind:** A utility-first CSS framework for rapidly building custom designs without leaving your HTML.